 ← Back to Continents

-Berinu - Vesselborn Codex
+Berinu — VESSELBORN Codex

 Berinu

-Alias: The Resource-Rich Land, The Beautiful South
+The Resource-Rich Land, The Beautiful South

-Berinu is a resource-rich mainland directly south of Thazvaar, separated by mountain ranges over 5 km high.
+Berinu is a resource-rich mainland separated from Thazvaar by mountain ranges over 5 km high.
 Its societies of hunters, farmers, and devout worshippers of He Who Allows were destabilized by Thazvaari criminal networks using technology as false aid.
-During the war with Thazvaar, Berinu requested Geban Empire intervention, leading to swift conquest and assimilation to eliminate corruption.
-The nearby Berinu Islands became the Empire’s largest naval base.
-Berinu has a population 90% female due to the global gender imbalance, second only to Thazvaar.
-Women of Berinu are universally regarded as the most beautiful on Geba.
-On its eastern border with Thazvaar, human trafficking and slave trade remain rampant, with the rugged terrain preventing meaningful intervention.
-Rampant piracy and global smuggling networks persist from pre-imperial times.
-Fertile valleys, forested lowlands, mineral-rich deltas, and deep caverns thrive in a warm temperate to subtropical climate with seasonal rains, humidity, and occasional dust storms.
+During the war with Thazvaar, Berinu requested Geban Empire intervention, leading to swift liberation and willing assimilation to eliminate corruption and retain autonomy.
+The nearby Berinu Islands became the Empire's largest naval base, dramatically shifting the direction of the war.
+The Berinese Naval Engineering Guild has driven consistently increasing naval technologies since assimilation.
+Fertile valleys, forested lowlands, mineral-rich deltas, and deep caverns thrive under constant warmth and humidity.
+Izhara and Zhaerys both contribute warmth during their orbital passes, and the southern reaches catch some of Saethern's permanent glow, producing extended twilight along the coast.

 About Vesselborn